nats-io/nats-architecture-and-design/adr/ADR-15.md

 **Note:** The format of the Flow Control subject should not to be inspected, since it may change at the server discretion, but it will always be a publishable subject.

 It is possible, that either the flow control or its response is missed and that the consumer is considered stalled from a server perspective.
-So the server requires that when Flow Control is turned on, an idle heartbeat is set.
+So the server requires that when flow control is turned on, an idle heartbeat is set.
 If a flow control message is missed, heartbeat messages will contain a header called `Nats-Consumer-Stalled`, the value being identical to the flow control subject.
 When the client detects a heartbeat with the stalled header, it publish to the server as it would responding to flow control.

-It's possible that because of the idle heartbeat duration, that both flow control and multiple heartbeat messages contain the flow control subject. it is only required to respond to the specific subject once, so it is suggested that clients track the last flow control subject responded to avoid replying multiple times for the same flow control.
+It's possible that because of the idle heartbeat duration, that both flow control and multiple heartbeat messages contain the flow control subject.
+It is only required to respond to the specific subject once, so it is suggested that clients track the last flow control subject responded to avoid replying multiple times for the same flow control.
 The server will ignore duplicates, it is just unnecessary traffic.

 #### Pull Mode Statuses